colmap/colmap/doc/cli.rst

   ``spatial_matcher``, ``matches_importer``: Perform feature matching after
   performing feature extraction.

-- ``mapper``: 3D reconstruction / mapping of the dataset after performing feature extraction and matching.
+- ``mapper``: Sparse 3D reconstruction / mapping of the dataset using SfM after performing feature extraction and matching.

-- ``image_undistorter``: Undistort images and/or export them to external dense reconstruction software, such as CMVS/PMVS.
+- ``image_undistorter``: Undistort images and/or export them for MVS or to external dense reconstruction software, such as CMVS/PMVS.

+- ``dense_mapper``: Dense 3D reconstruction / mapping using MVS after running
+  the ``image_undistorter`` to initialize the workspace.

+- ``dense_fuser``: Fusion of MVS depth and normal maps to a colored point cloud.

+- ``dense_mesher``: Meshing of the fused point cloud using Poisson surface reconstruction.

 - ``image_registrator``: Register new images in the database against an existing model, e.g., when extracting features and matching newly added images in a